spences10/blog.scottspence.me/posts/2019/2019-12-31-multiple-git-profiles/index.md

 published: true
 ---

-Ove the past couple of week now I have set up several development machines at work and have two git accounts, GitHib and Bitbucket
+Ove the past couple of weeks now I have set up several development machines at work and have two git accounts, GitHib and Bitbucket.

+To connect to both I use SSH, I have been using SSH in place of HTTPS for quite some time now, if you want to con

+Having two Types of accounts can get a bit frustrating

 ```bash
 # cat ~/.ssh/config